sourcegraph/batch-change-examples/golang/comby-goimports/README.md

 # Rewriting Go imports with Comby

-This campaign rewrites Go import paths for the `log15` package from `gopkg.in/inconshreveable/log15.v2` to `github.com/inconshreveable/log15` using [Comby](https://comby.dev/):
+This batch change rewrites Go import paths for the `log15` package from `gopkg.in/inconshreveable/log15.v2` to `github.com/inconshreveable/log15` using [Comby](https://comby.dev/):

 It can handle single-package import statements like these